docker/docs/engine/admin/logging/awslogs.md

 > **Note**:
 > Your AWS IAM policy must include the `logs:CreateLogGroup` permission before you attempt to use `awslogs-create-group`.

-### aws-datetime-format
+### awslogs-datetime-format

-The `aws-datetime-format` option defines a multiline start pattern in [Python `strftime` format](http://strftime.org).
+The `awslogs-datetime-format` option defines a multiline start pattern in [Python `strftime` format](http://strftime.org).
 A log message consists of a line that matches the pattern and any following lines that don't match the pattern.
 Thus the matched line is the delimiter between log messages.